dalugoSU/episodegenerator/README.md

 needs these modules

-import random
-import requests
-from bs4 import BeautifulSoup
-from googlesearch import search import webbrowser import tkinter as tk from tkinter import StringVar
+import random, import requests, from bs4 import BeautifulSoup, from googlesearch import search, import webbrowser, import tkinter as tk, from tkinter import StringVar

-to install on python 3:
+to install on python 3 (windows):

-pip install <module name>
+pip install {module name}